The Parachute Paradox

 The Parachute Paradox is a memoir by the artist Steve Sabella, published in September 2016 by Kerber Verlag.
 It details Sabella's upbringing in Jerusalem under Israeli occupation, his subsequent nomadism, and the development of his art practice as a means of mental emancipation from the colonisation of the imagination.

 The London-based newspaper Al-Araby Al-Jadeed stated, "The Parachute Paradox…proposes a subject that is unprecedented in Palestinian literature: the liberation of the self and the homeland through the liberation of the imagination."

 Emerging themes

 The Israeli occupation of Palestine

-Throughout the memoir, Sabella writes on the psychic and physical effects of living in an occupied Palestine.
+Throughout the memoir, Sabella wrote on the psychic and physical effects of living in an occupied Palestine.
 The book’s title metaphors the Israeli occupation, referring to a tandem skydive jump Sabella took in Haifa.

 Colonization of the imagination

 Sabella identifies the Israeli occupation as affecting both the bodily and mental lives of Palestinians.
 With Israel’s constant military presence, the establishment of checkpoints and barriers, and the construction of settlements, he finds that Palestinian reality has become fragmented and entrapped in a seemingly eternal condition: